pondrejk/dizzer/questions.md

 agent    continuous or discrete (can reappear)                 | continuous or discrette   | dynamic event    discrete                                              | discrete                  | static

-In the above image and a table we assume that the attribute collection is happening continuously for stations and agents, this doesn't have to mean that the attributes are collected at any given point of time.
-The temporal scale has also its granularity and the recording of events either has a regular time interval or is event based.
-Depending on the type of phenomenon being recorded the station can record 'no data' for the attribute, or even record just in the case of an event.
+In the above image and a table we assume that the attribute collection is happening continuously for stations and agents.
+This does not mean that the attributes have to be collected continuously at all times.
+Some sensors can record at a regular time interval or only in case of an event.
+The data output can then contain several 'no data' records or even no records at all if the event did not happen.
 It then depends on the goal of the analysis how such data are conceptualized.
-For example a traffic camera is a stationary object but it's data collection is episodic -- a photo is taken just when a speeding vehicle drives by).
-The model with three types we introduced strictly differentiates between existence of the object and the act of recording data by the object, which is useful in most cases.
+For example a traffic camera is a stationary object but some part of its data collection is episodic -- a photo is taken just when a speeding vehicle drives by.
+The classification introduced above differentiates between the existence of an object and the act of recording data by the object.
+Here we assume that the sensor's presence without recording has also some analytical potential as it proves the absence of event, while with no sensor in place we cannot say if the event did take place or not.

-From this classification, events seem to be least data-rich, but the analytic potential here stems from their acummulated high number.
-Clusters of goreferenced point events are at the core of spatial analysis based on data from mobile devices. (https://www.nytimes.com/interactive/2019/12/19/opinion/location-tracking-cell-phone.html).
+Compared to stations and agents, events with episodic presence seem to be the least data-rich, but their analytic potential arises from high number being accumulated.
+Clusters of georeferenced point events, a.k.a. point clouds are at the core of spatial analysis based on data from mobile devices. (mapbox blog example)

 The gaps in data collection and the absence of abrupt changes hints how to optimize data storage from such sources.
 Storage optimizations are not within the scope of this thesis, but they can pose a certain lesson for cartographic visual analysis.
 For cartographers, the resource whose utilization needs to be optimized is a map plane, that can only holds a certain visual load to remain useful.
 The graphic fill is an aspect that can enhance the knowledge discovery at the end of the visualisation pipeline (more about it in the practical part of thesis).